James Franck: Franck–Hertz experiment

 In 1914, Franck teamed up with Hertz to perform an experiment to investigate fluorescence.
 They designed a vacuum tube for studying energetic electrons that flew through a thin vapour of mercury atoms.
-They discovered that when an electron collided with a mercury atom it could lose only a specific quantity (4.9 electron volts) of its kinetic energy before flying away.
+They discovered that when an electron collided with a mercury atom it could lose only a specific quantity (4.9 electronvolts) of its kinetic energy before flying away.
 A faster electron does not decelerate completely after a collision, but loses precisely the same amount of its kinetic energy.
 Slower electrons just bounce off mercury atoms without losing any significant speed or kinetic energy.